yudiz-ritikapatel/bannerslider-extension/README.md

 #### Activate Hover-Triggered Autoplay

-Implement a feature that triggers autoplay when hovering over the video or YouTube video, while automatically pausing it when the cursor is no longer over the video.
+Implement a feature that triggers autoplay when hovering over the video or External video, while automatically pausing it when the cursor is no longer over the video.

 ## 5. Full features of Banner Slider